 Her modules focus on the study of the English Language at various levels, on Linguistics at various levels (especially Systemic Functional Linguistics), on Visual and Verbal Communication, Discourse Analysis, and Multimodality, with a focus ranging from printed texts to hyper-environments, video-games, movement-based performances and the moving image.

 Dr Maiorani welcomes PhD proposals based in or involving Multimodality theory and practice, Systemic Functional Linguistics, Social Semiotics and Communication, Social Semiotics and Performance, Social Semiotics and Media.
-She is also happy to supervise project that involve the use of Italian, French and Spanish beside English.
+She is also happy to supervise projects that involve the use of Italian, French and Spanish besides English.